ni-io/mcl-brand-sentiment-/README.md

 "Mootweet"-- which started as a web app for Music Information Retrieval(MIR) researchers, musicians, and engineers-- is a real-time streaming analytics dashboard using both data science music hacking!

-The app features decision support, using Python's Dash and Flask framework, and Twitter's Search API.
+The app features both Python's Dash and Flask framework, and Twitter's Search API.
+It performs automated sentiment analyses for branding decision support.
 MooTweet can be tested and deployed both locally(Unix) and remotely(Heroku).

 Users can then monitor exploratory features plus NLP(Natural Language Processing) insights!